rwandi-ctf/ctf-writeups/seetf2023/semaphore.md

 where k is a random nonce generated, h is the hashed message, and d is the private key

-when comparing between two signatures of the same message, we can see that h and d remain the same, while r is known. so, how to deal with k? seeing that we have $k$ and $k^{-1}$, yeah its quite obvious
+When comparing between two signatures of the same message, we can see that h and d remain the same, while r is known. so, how to deal with k?
+Seeing that we have $k$ and $k^{-1}$, yeah its quite obvious

 $$R * s = kG * k^{-1} (h + rd) = G (h+rd)$$

-now, between two signatures of the same message, the only different variable is r, hence we can expect
+Now, between two signatures of the same message, the only different variable is r, hence we can expect

 $$s_1 - s_2 = G (h+r_1 d) - G(h+r_2 d) = G(r_1-r_2)d$$

-and yeah you can use this to basically identify each character by comparing it to a signature of that character, and checking whether the difference multiplied by $(r_1-r_2)^{-1}$ is $Gd$, which is the same throughout
+You can use this to basically identify each character by comparing it to a signature of that character, and checking whether the difference multiplied by $(r_1-r_2)^{-1}$ is $Gd$, which is the same throughout

 first compare to existing characters in SEE{}: